 Whether your organization is part of the 7% or 70%, one thing has become crystal clear:

-Leveraging real-time data for real-time marketing is a primary reason so many companies are able to better nurture customers and scale their businesses.
+Incorporating real-time data in real-time marketing campaigns and orchestration activities is a primary reason so many companies are able to better engage their target audiences, generate more customer interactions, and scale their businesses.

 Real-time marketing: Impossible without real-time data — and modern martech